 THEY BOTH USE THE NEWSPAPER TO INTERPRET THE BIBLE

-Premillennial / Futurist View They use today’s New York Times to confirm their interpretation of the Bible.
+Premillennial / Futurist View They use the current events in the New York Times to confirm their interpretation of the Bible.

-Postmillennial and Preterist View They use the Jerusalem Times of 70 A.D. to confirm their interpretation of the Bible.
+Postmillennial / Preterist View They use the events in the Jerusalem Times of 70 A.D. to confirm their interpretation of the Bible.

 THEY BOTH BELIEVE THERE IS AN ANTICHRIST

 Premillennial / Futurist View They believe an antichrist will appear in the last days, during a one world government to declare himself as God before Jesus comes to set up His kingdom for thousand years.

 Postmillennial / Preterist View They believe John identified Nero Caesar as the antichrist who appeared in the last days of the Old Covenant and declared himself as God as Jesus set up His kingdom forever.

 Premillennial / Futurist View They believe that despite the Antichrist, the persecution and the Tribulation, Jesus returns and defeats all His enemies and wins in the end.

 Postmillennial / Preterist View They believe that despite the antichrist spirit, the persecutions and the tribulations, Christ’s enemies are made His footstool and He wins in the end.